 Keep in mind that whatever you do as part of this online undertaking is for you.
 Your doing, or not doing, is up to you.
 I can only guarantee this: if you are consistent and the story you tell captures the imagination of the audience at large, you'll build a fan base and that could translate to book sales if you ever decide to publish them.
 It could also translate to sales for other things you're doing outside of this.
 Most creators try to do a little here and a little there and expect to be in demand.
 Not going to happen that way.
 We only offer an opportunity for you to be part of a group and not have to go it alone.
 Safety in numbers and hopefully, competition that will push you to your best work ever.
 Additionally, I'm hoping to re-create the connectedness that I loved about fandom when I first got involved.
 If that gets accomplished, everything else will be gravy." - Darrell Goza

-If you can't, or don't think you can do a weekly 13 x 4 inch strip, do it for at least a year, and make it 'all ages' friendly, as this is being built from the ground up, then you can't do this.
+If you can't, or don't think you can do a weekly 13 x 4 inch strip, do it for at least half a year, and make it 'all ages' friendly, then you can't do this.
 Don't try.
 If any one of the spec conditions can't be met or you don't think you'd want to do any of them, you can't do this.
 The first lesson to be learned here is to be honest with yourself.
-(Take the 'now to Feb.
+(Take the 'now to May.
 15th date to see if you can get what needs to be done, done.
 That's the truest test of your capacity and ability to do this kind of comics.
 In this you can't fail because you'll gain valuable knowledge about your work ethic!)

 [ Of course, if you've never tried to do it you don't have any real idea of what you're capable of, so trying it is the only way you'll truly know.
 As my martial arts instructor used to say: Nothing beats a try but a failure and you never know if you'll fail until you try!
 So try already, you loose nothing in the trying...]

 Alfred Hitchcock did a horrific shower killing scene in Psycho which shook the nation but didn't show one impact strike.
 Kirby and Lee's Fantastic Four or Thor had a lot of pathos and (highly exciting) fighting in their books but none of it was blatantly offensive.
+Stan Lee and artists he worked with built one of the mightiest comic empires without stooping to sexual cheap shots or gory brutal storytelling.
+He did it with implied writing and narrative.
+Nothing had to be blatant.
 We're looking for those kinds of inventive creators.
-The ones that can make the point without stooping to the lowest visual form to getting there.
+The ones that can make the point without stooping to the lowest common denominator visual form to get there.

-"It's open to whatever genre you decide to do; superheroes, fantasy, crime noir, etc. Only three things have to be adhered to: it must be "all ages" friendly, done weekly for a year and be landscape view, and 13 x 4 inches size."
+"It's open to whatever genre you decide to do; superheroes, fantasy, crime noir, etc. Only three things have to be adhered to: it must be as "all ages" friendly as you can make it, done weekly for at least half a year and be 13 x 4 inches in size, landscape view."

 If you don't have access to a scanner that'll scan 13 x 4 inch art, scan it in sections.
 We've also found that type should be at least 13 points or larger for viewing online.
 Have some fun in creating what you create.
 Check out some of the other creators work and feel free to interact with the other creators: http://is.gd/TY0Q51